BATTLE OF THE BULGE WAR SITES

 and idolized battles of the 2nd World War

-the war was over and wanted to prepare for a defense of the homeland
+that the war was over and wanted to prepare for a defense of the homeland

-along the Siegfried line.
+along the Siegfried Line.
 Hitler and the German High Command envisioned

-the allied supply lines.
+the the allied supply lines.
 At 5:30 am on December 16, 1944 the “Battle

 in what would become known as the “Battle of the Bulge”.